 The voltage drop in low voltage systems becomes more significant due to IR drop.
-The low voltage systems relatively operate at higher currents.
-If the wire size or diameter of the wire is too small it creates more power losses around it that causes rise in temperature, on the other hand, a higher diameter wire causes increase in cost.
+This is because the standard voltage systems relatively operate at higher currents.
+If the wire size or diameter is too small, it creates more power losses around it that cause a temperature rise; conversely, a higher diameter wire causes an increase in cost.

 The ampacity calculation according to the Neher-Mcgrath is:

-The voltage drop in a conductor with current flow becomes significant and can be estimated by ohm’s law:
+The voltage drop in a conductor with current flow becomes a significant value in pcb assembly and can be estimated by Ohm’s law:

 Fig 1: The structure of a conventional high voltage-current carrying cable